Shed and Shift

 When Your Empathic Heart Makes Everything Feel Bigger

 For highly sensitive people (HSPs), this emotional absorption isn’t a choice—it’s how your system processes information.
-Sarah was carrying both her own panic AND Jake’s actual disappointment.
-Two separate emotional loads, merged into one overwhelming experience.
+Elena was carrying both her own panic AND Jake’s actual disappointment.
+Two separate emotional loads,merged into one overwhelming experience.

 Maybe you’ve been told to “just set boundaries” or “don’t take things so personally.”
 But here’s what I want you to understand: This isn’t about being too sensitive.
 Your system is doing exactly what it was designed to do.